kaizhu256/node-utility2/README.md

 - add html-scraper to function browerTest
 - add property 'sortDefault' to dbTable, which defaults to [{ fieldName: '_timeUpdated', isDescending: true }]
 - add optional callback to function dbTable.prototype.save
-- add shell-function shOnParallelListSpawn
+- add shell-functions shGithubRepoListCreate, shNpmNameNormalize, shNpmPackageDependencyTreeCreate, shOnParallelListSpawn, shTravisRepoListFilterIfExists
 - add shell-function shNpmPackageNameListGetFromUrl, which allows shNpmdocRepoListCreate to create npmdocs directly from npm-website
 - enable auto-cancel-mode by default when creating travis-repo
-- rename function listForEachAsync -> onParallelList
-- streamline build-process for 'npm publishAfterCommitAfterBuild' into only 2-stages (alpha and beta)
+- streamline build-process for 'npm publishAfterCommitAfterBuild' to just one stage (alpha)
 - none

 #### this package requires